Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Arithmetic characterization of monogenic and multiply monogenic number fields

 Clearly, Hasse's problem and Problem \ref{prob:4} do not properly belong to the reduction theory of integral polynomials.

-Dedekind's necessary criterion for monogenicity of a number field was generalized by Del Corso, Dvornicich and Simon (2005) to a criterion for rational monogenicity.
-Perhaps this provides a tool to construct more examples of number fields that are not rationally monogenic. \\[0.2cm] \textbf{Acknowledgment.} We are very grateful to Dr. Csan\'ad Bertok for typing a substantial part of the manuscript.
+Dedekind's necessary condition for monogenicity of a number field was generalized by Del Corso, Dvornicich and Simon (2005) to a condition for rational monogenicity.
+Perhaps this provides a tool to construct more examples of number fields that are not rationally monogenic.

 \addtocontents{toc}{\SkipTocEntry}